-Development area description Specific area, zone or precinct Categories/Sub-categories allowed by change in land use or township establishment Categories/sub-categories allowed by change in land use or township establishment, but with special merits and motivation Categories/sub-categories not allowed at all Areas outside Development Edge and/or farm portions 4d; 5; 6.
-1d; 2d; 3a; 3c.
-1a; 1b; 1c; 2a; 2b; 2c; 3b; 3d; 4a; 4b; 4c.
-Environmental Protection & Tourism Zone (EPTZ) Adventure Tourism Area 6a; 6b; 6c; 4d; 5a.
+Development area description Specific area, zone or precinct Categories/Sub-categories allowed by change in land use or township establishment Categories/sub-categories allowed by change in land use or township establishment, but with special merits and motivation Categories/sub-categories not allowed at all Environmental Protection and Tourism Zone (EPTZ) Adventure Tourism Area 6a; 6b; 6c; 4d; 5a.
 6d; 1d; 2d; 3a.
 2a; 2b; 2c; 3b; 3c; 3d; 4a; 4b; 4c.
-Agriculture & Farming Zone (AFZ) Areas outside Development Edge and/or farm portions 1d; 3a; 4d; 5; 6.
+Agriculture and Farming Zone (AFZ) Areas outside Development Edge and/or farm portions 1d; 3a; 4d; 5; 6.
 1c; 2c; 2d; 3b; 3c; 3d.
 4a; 4b; 4c.
 Mining Zone (MZ) All areas in Mining Zone (in or outside development edge) 2b; 2c; 2d; 1d; 3a; 4a; 4b; 5; 6.
 2a; 3b; 3d.

-2.4.3.5 Accommodating unique developments
+1.4.3.5 Accommodating unique developments

-As a point of departure it is important to take cognisance of the relationship between the Council of the Municipality, and the Municipal Planning Tribunal (MPT) and officials employed by the municipality in dealing with land use management.
+As a point of departure it is important to recognise the relationship between the Council of the Municipality, and the Municipal Planning Tribunal (MPT) and officials employed by the municipality in dealing with land use management.

-The MPT and officials of the municipality acts on delegation from Council and can not adopt new policy.
+The MPT and officials of the municipality act on delegation from Council and cannot adopt new policy.
 Only Council can make policy.
-The MPT and officials are responsible to execute those Council policies.
-(Refer to Figure 2.6).
+The MPT and officials are responsible to execute those Council policies (refer to Figure 2.5).

-FIGURE 2.6: RELATIONSHIP BETWEEN COUNCIL AND MPT AND OFFIALS IN LAND USE MANAGEMENT
+FIGURE 2.5: RELATIONSHIP BETWEEN COUNCIL AND MUNICIPAL PLANNING TRIBUNAL AND OFFICIALS IN LAND USE MANAGEMENT